Republicans revolt over Trump’s $1.8 billion ‘anti-weaponization’ fund

 “I mean, my God, do you see where this would head?
 These people don’t deserve restitution; they, many of them deserve to be in prison.
 Some of them deserve the pardon because they were over prosecuted, but this is – I mean, this is just stupid on stilts.”

-Before votes were abruptly canceled Thursday, Senate Democrats were planning to seize on the Republican dysfunction by preparing amendments to the package that would put their colleagues on the spot.
+It all amounted to what Wisconsin Sen. Ron Johnson criticized as a major misstep by the Justice Department, which had unveiled the compensation fund on Monday as lawmakers were seeking to move expeditiously on the broader immigration package before their pre-scheduled departure.

+“Somebody described it as a galactic blunder, and I think that’s probably true,” Johnson, one of the few Republicans who have publicly supported the fund, said of the decision to link it in anyway to ICE and border patrol funding.

-Earlier in the day, a fact sheet from the Justice Department outlining who could apply for compensation from the fund was circulating on Capitol Hill.
-In an attempt to bill it as an accountability effort, the fact sheet, which was viewed by CNN, noted that senators whose records were subpoenaed by the Biden administration Justice Department could seek compensation.
+Earlier in the day, the Justice Department had attempted to cast the fund as an accountability effort, circulating a fact sheet outlining who could apply for compensation.
+The fact sheet, which was viewed by CNN, noted that senators whose records were subpoenaed by the Biden administration Justice Department could seek compensation.

-House Speaker Mike Johnson was expected to travel to the White House to meet with the president, a source familiar with the matter told CNN, but the planned meeting was scrapped after it became clear the Senate would not act on the legislation before leaving town.
-The House also canceled its Friday votes given the Senate impasse.
+Ultimately, the Senate impasse prompted the White House to scrap a planned meeting between Trump and House Speaker Mike Johnson about the funding package, a source familiar with the matter told CNN, and the House canceled its Friday votes.

-The president was asked in the Oval Office earlier in the day whether he had lost control of Senate Republicans after facing resistance from them.
+The president was asked in the Oval Office earlier in the day whether he had lost control of Senate Republicans amid their resistance.

 “I don’t know.
 I really don’t know.
 I can tell you, I only do what’s right,” he said.